 How DN leveraged gamification to attract a younger audience, and got almost 35,000 new registered users

-“Maybe won't subscribe now, but by building we're starting to develop the lifetime value of these readers ready for the future, when they might be ready to subscribe”
+“Maybe young readers won’t subscribe now, but by building engagement we’re starting to develop the lifetime value of these readers ready for the future, when they might be ready to subscribe”

 The challenge